Quikim/Optic_lab/README.md

 tre.clearlayer() #remove any layer to avoid append this on top tre.my_layer(nkSiO2,100) #Adding a layer of SiO2 of 100 nm

-#Setting the SiO2 dispersion law as a Tauc-Lorentz oscillator of epsinf=1.15 F=122eV C=2.54eV, En0=3.45eV, Eg=1.12
+#Setting the Si dispersion law as a Tauc-Lorentz oscillator of epsinf=1.15 F=122eV C=2.54eV, En0=3.45eV, Eg=1.12
 nkSi=tre.TLorentz(1.15,122,2.54,3.45,1.2,E)

 #Setting the substrate to be 1mm of Si and the incidence angle of 65°